itskiani/config-parser/README.md

 # ConfigParser
-ConfigParser is a configuration parser for PHP apps for different formats such as array, json, xml and yaml.
+A config-parser is a configuration parser for PHP apps for different formats such as an Array, JSON, XML, YAML.